 The famous Stabroek Market, once described as a "bizarre bazaar", contains every conceivable item from house hold goods and gold jewellery to fresh meat and vegetables brought to town on the river daily.
 The clock tower can be seen for miles around and is a famous landmark.
 No trip to Georgetown would be complete without a visit to the Botanical Gardens .
 The National Museum which contains a broad selection of our animal life and heritage should not be missed, nor the Walter Roth Museum of Anthropology, which explains Amerindian history and life style.
 The tour will include walking along the Avenues with an experienced guide who will give you the history, rumour and facts on Georgetown and its citizens.
 The group will be accompanied at all times by a vehicle, which will be used for travel between areas of interest.
 During the tour there is always the opportunity to purchase that unusual gift or unique Guyanese handicrafts, or for the daring the chance to delve into the gold and diamond market.
+For those who enjoyed a city tour as part of their Pre-Tour, you can exchange this tour for a birdwatching excursion in Georgetown's Botanical Gardens.
 In the evening you will be picked up and transferred to Backyard Café for dinner.
 Backyard Café is located in the West Ruimveldt area where our host, guide and culinary master, Chef Delvin Adams will greet you as you enter.
 This, as the name suggests, is a backyard that Chef Delvin has turned into an exclusive little hidden gem of a restaurant.
 Try not to bang your head on the passion fruit hanging overhead from the arbor.
 If there are ripe ones you will be welcomed to try a freshly picked one.
 There are also all kinds of herbs growing around you.
 Anything you do not recognize, Delvin will be only too happy to tell you about it.
 His menu is whatever is on season at the time.
 It is a Guyanese fusion from all over the world.
 Delvin makes his purchase based on clients' suggestions and dietary requirements from the local market.
 If you are interested, Chef Delvin will welcome you to join him as he prepares a wonderful meal from the fruits, vegetables and meats he bought from the local market.
 He has a smoker and small fireside right outside and sometimes will prepare the fresh fruits right there and you can certainly help him and learn this secrets.
 His garlic fish is out of this world!
 Chef will invite you to taste along as he prepares his unique dishes that are a fusing of Guyanese and first world cuisine.
 Or, if you would prefer, you can sit under the arbor and sip unique blends of juice or enjoy a cold Banks Beer, while taking in the sounds and smells of a delicious meal in the making in a secluded back yard in Georgetown.
 Chef works with you, he will ask what your interests are or what you would really like to try that you have not.
 Once he is ready, we will start eating our way through the courses.
 We will start with an appetizer, to an entrée and end up with a dessert, which we may be hard pressed to fit in, but we will give it our best shot and remember to pace yourself as you will want to try it all.
+For those who enjoyed a lunch at the Backyard Cafe as part of their Pre-Tour you can exchange this meal for dinner with The Singing Chef.
+Please confirm option at time of booking.